JJJannik/DiscordRPC/README.md

 3. Download the DiscordRPC.jar (For more information see: [Download](#download))
 4. Put the jar file in a place where you want to and open the terminal there.
    <br>Execute: `java -jar ./DiscordRPC.jar`
-5. A .yml file will be created in which the rich presence can be customized. <br>
+5. A `.yml` file will be created in which the rich presence can be customized. <br>
 For the beginning you have to paste you client application id from the [Discord Developer Portal](https://discord.com/developers/applications) into the DiscordRPC.yml config (the key is "applicationId").

+Don't worry about the program spamming info messages into the console, everything is fine as long as it's running,

 ### Tips:
-1. Instead of saving the application id in the config, you can also use the `-DapplicationId=<id>` parameter when starting the programm the first time. <br>
+1. Instead of saving the application id in the config, you can also use the `-DapplicationId=<id>` argument when starting the programm the first time. <br>
    This could look then like: `java -jar -DapplicationId=<id> ./DiscordRPC.jar`
 2. If you don't really know what to write in the config, you can take a look on the [Discord Developer Portal](https://discord.com/developers/applications) in your application -> Rich Presence -> Visualizer.
 3. Unsure what is meant with the timestamps?
 [This may help you](https://www.unixtimestamp.com/)